- Fire Stations

 The need for adequate fire protection in Clinton Township was first recognized in the early 1940s.
 On May 2, 1945, the Township took delivery of its first fire truck and constructed a cinder block garage behind the community's original Township Hall to house the truck.
+This served as the Township's first fire station.

 During the 1960s, a comprehensive master plan was developed for fire protection in Clinton Township through five fire stations.
 With Station 1 already in existence, the Township moved forward with the construction of Station 2 (1968) and Station 3 (1969) to serve the areas that were experiencing the most growth at that time.